juil/fintech-uoftbootcamp/week01/unit01-assignment/README.md

 #### Users
 - Newton had 200,000 users in [May 2021](https://www.newton.co/blog/200k-users).
 Shakepay had 3x that number at the same time period.
 - Wealthsimple passsed 2,000,000 users in [May 2021](https://www.businessinsider.com/wealthsimple-hits-2-million-canadian-users-amid-neobanking-push-2021-5).
 This is 3x Shakepay's user base at the same time.
 However, Wealthsimple as a service focused more on ETF investing and stock trading before adding crypto capabilities to their product, and the number of users who actually buy/sell crypto on Wealthsimple is unknown.
+- Crypto.com had 10 million users worldwide in [March 2021](https://www.newswire.ca/news-releases/crypto-com-visa-card-spending-grew-55-per-user-in-2020-online-spending-up-117--852927029.html).
+The biggest user base is in teh US and UK, while Canadian data is not broken down separately.

 #### Unique Features

 There are currently no Canadian companies offering a crypto enabled credit card besides Shakepay.
 They are market leaders in this aspect.
+Crypto.com currently offers a similar prepaid Visa credit card to Canadians, but it requires a [$5000 stake of the CRO token](https://crypto.com/us/cards) in order to get similar benefits (which will be ending in 2023)

 Because Shakepay only offers BTC and ETH on its exchange, they are also able to offer zero fee buys & sells with low spreads.
 (See [CryptoLens](https://cryptolens.ca/))